kesac/Syllabore/README.md

 [![Nuget](https://img.shields.io/nuget/v/Syllabore)](https://www.nuget.org/packages/Syllabore/)

 Syllabore is a fantasy name generator and class library, and **does not use pre-made lists of names**.

 Name generation is accomplished by generating syllables from vowel-consonant pools and sequencing them into names.
 See the quick start guide below or [visit the wiki for advanced information.](https://github.com/kesac/Syllabore/wiki)

+Syllabore is an example of procedural generation and does not use generative AI services.
+It can be used 100% offline.

 # Quick Start
 ```csharp